bobdinh139/SeniorRenting/README.md

 Verification link is _NOT_ gonna be developed, and it was removed from to-do list.
 Therefore, The website only sends you an email, and you have to reply back if there is anything wrong.

-In the blind-bidding, you will not be able to see the current price of each senior.
-In addition, the minimum price for every senior will be raised over time.
+In blind-bidding, you will not be able to see the current price of each senior.
+In addition, the minimum price for each senior will be raised over time.
 This does not neccessary mean it is the current price of that senior; the actual price can be higher/lower.

 ## Demo